Final report for GS19-206

 Educational & Outreach Activities

-We have published a research article on the high-impact Nature Publishing Group journal ISME J. We are still in the middle of isolating the bacteria strains from healthy calves to inhibit the pathogens colonized in diarrhea calves.
+We have published a research article on the high-impact Nature Publishing Group journal ISME J. We have isolated 4 species of Lactobacillus spp. strains, including L. reuteri, L. animalis, L. johnsonii, and L. amylovorus from healthy calves, which showed strong antimicrobial activity againest pathogens colonized in diarrhea calves.
 Meanwhile, other mitigation strategies, including diet manipulation, farm management that will enhance the gut microbiota diversity and increase the abundance of identified benefit commensals can also be applied to relieve diarrhea on the farm.
 We plan to transfer our research findings to application in the near future to reduce the economic cost caused by diarrhea.

 With the support of the SARE grant, we have extensively understood the gut microbiota between disease-resistant Brahman cattle and fast-growing Angus cattle across different growth stages, which provide informative evidence showing how animal breeding influences animal growth and immunity throughout modulating the gut microbiota.
 Furthermore, we characterize the microbiota structure between healthy and diarrheic calves according to their fecal morphology and identify specific bacteria that are potential for combat diarrhea.